termslang/termslang/README.md

 # TERMS language specification

+## Philisophy behind TERMS language
+The idea of TERMS language is to provide possibility to write EVM code in a human readable language, subset of [legal English](https://en.wikipedia.org/wiki/Legal_English).
+It does not try to follow a particular programming concept or paradigm and compiles directly into EVM instructions.

 ## Using terms compiler
 ### Compile and run terms compiler
-Terms compiler source code is written in C99 and can be compiled on Linux systems using GCC.
+Terms compiler source code is written in C99 and can be compiled on Linux systems using GCC with no dependencies.
 ```
 gcc terms.c -Wno-incompatible-pointer-types-discards-qualifiers -o terms
 ```